Important Global Message

 Bodies received into the morgue need to be stored in refrigerated rooms called "coolers" both before and after autopsies.
 The main morgue has four coolers with a capacity of 120 bodies in each, and the decomp morgue has its own cooler, capable of handling 75 more bodies, and giving the morgue a capacity of holding 555 bodies.
 The building’s original plan allowed for this number, based on the capacity of a 747 jumbo jet.

 The Morgue has a number of other rooms, including an anthropology lab, a drying room, a gross specimen storage room, two X-ray rooms, a supply area, an employee lounge, a security station, and doctor dictation suites.

-The Morgue staff currently includes one supervisor, five senior forensic technicians, five forensic technicians and one forensic material specialist.
+The Morgue staff currently includes one supervisor and nine forensic technicians as well as an evidence recovery team consisting of one supervisor and fourteen technicians who respond to police calls around the clock.
 The staff work closely with the doctors to fulfill their primary role: conducting forensic autopsies.
 The forensic technicians work side by side with the pathologists seven days a week in this procedure.
 They also are responsible for processing X-rays, finger-printing and evidence, helping with photography and scene assistance, and assisting funeral homes.
 Throughout its history, the Morgue Bureau has served law enforcement, funeral homes and schools, becoming a training and research center for forensic scientists from all over the world.